zazukoians/rdfjs-primer/doc/primer.md

 The `Store` object is the basic abstraction of RDF-Ext.
 It provides ways to work with multiple graphs and access them over standardized interfaces.

 ### Graph

+### Clownface

+Clownface is an API to traverse `Graph` and `Store` objects.

+#### Clownface Graph

+`cf.Graph` requires a `Graph` object in the constructor.
+That object will be used to do the traversing.
+All methods of the `cf.Graph` object are synchronous.
+Clownface uses a set of nodes as context that is used for further traversing.

+#### Clownface Store

+`cf.Store` requires a `Store` object in the constructor.
+That object will be used to do the traversing.
+All methods of the `cf.Graph` are supported.
+The context of `cf.Store` uses a combination of node + graph.
+Methods that cross a graph border are asynchronous.
+The Promise API is used to handle these operations.
+`.jump` loops over all selected nodes, fetches the graphs and uses the graphs as new context.